A helicopter crash left a Siemens executive, his family and their pilot dead. Here’s what we know

 In 2015, a pilot for the New York Helicopter Charter company was forced to land in New Jersey after hovering 20 feet in the air for a short time.
 An initial inspection showed there “may have been corrosion removed” from sections of the helicopter and that some of the helicopter’s component parts may have been deformed to an extent to be “considered unairworthy,” according to an FAA inspector at the time.
 The same helicopter was previously involved in a crash in Chile in 2010.

 In 2013, a pilot for the company was forced to land a helicopter carrying four passengers on the water near Manhattan after hearing a “bang” that was followed by the “Engine Out warning horn.”
-The pilot inflated the helicopter’s floats and got the passengers to safety on an approaching boat.
+The pilot inflated the helicopter’s floats and got the passengers to safety on a boat.

 “The only thing I can tell you is that we are devastated,” Michael Roth, the CEO of the company operating the flight, told CNN of Thursday’s crash.
 “I’m a father, a grandfather and my wife hasn’t stopped crying since this afternoon.”